-(b) The landfill project shall be in line with the relevant national waste management strategy and implementation plan.

-Site inspection prior to start of disposal operations. (c) Prior to the commencement of the disposal operations, the Competent Authority shall inspect the site in order to ensure that it complies with the relevant conditions of the permit.
+- (2) The landfill project shall be in line with the relevant national waste management strategy and implementation plan. - (3) Prior to the commencement of the disposal operations, the competent authority shall inspect the site in order to ensure that it complies with the relevant conditions of the permit.
 This will not reduce in any way the responsibility of the operator under the conditions of the permit.